Murchison River Expedition

-On land, Greg and I followed a track (of sorts) south along the western side of river toward Manfred outcamp and a pre-arranged rendezvous.
+On land, Greg and I followed a track (of sorts) south along the western side of river toward Manfred Station and a pre-arranged rendezvous.
 Greg navigated and I dodged roos and emus.
-We called in at a number of spots on the river but decided that the Boat Crew was ahead of us.
+We called in at a number of spots on the river but decided that the Boat Crews were ahead of us.

 One emu bounced off the fence that closely followed the track and then bounced off the Patrol.
 Semi-comatosed, it staggered off into the scrub.

 Confirmation of the rendezvous was guesswork.
 The coordinates had been taken from the map (a 1:250,000 topo) and the accuracy that can be determined from such a scale is less than ideal.